rmit-s3628532-jia-yin/voice-onboarding-Empower-Wealth/README.md

-* Worked with a financial investment advisory company, Empower Wealth, on a voice bot to conduct an interview to collect information from potential clients
+* Worked with a financial investment advisory company on a voice bot to conduct an interview to collect information from potential clients
 * Created an end-to-end system that can make a phone call to a client, ask questions based on a questionnaire, extract information from client responses, reply to the client accordingly, and send